Launch offer

 Understanding market structure and volatility is key to navigating prop firm risk limits.

-This is not legal or financial advice, but traders should assume regulation differs by jurisdiction and do their own due diligence.
+This is not legal or financial advice, but traders should assume regulation differs by jurisdiction and do their own due diligence before committing capital.

 Crypto prop trading vs trading your own account

-Trading with a crypto prop firm limits personal exposure mainly to evaluation fees, but introduces constraints, profit splits, and dependency on the firm’s policies and stability.
+Trading with a crypto prop firm limits personal financial exposure mainly to evaluation fees, but introduces constraints, profit splits, and dependency on the firm’s policies and operational stability.
+Your funded account can be closed at any time for rule breaches — the capital does not belong to you.

 For a detailed comparison of the two models, see: Funded trading vs leverage trading